-In the following section we use Dinv to analyze four systems: Hashicorp Serf [25] (our running example), Groupcache [20], Taipei-Torrent [27], and Coreos's etcd [14].
+In the following subsection we use Dinv to analyze four systems: Hashicorp Serf [26] (our running example), Groupcache [20], Taipei-Torrent [28], and Coreos's etcd [13].
 We describe each system and their properties, and report on invariants detected by Dinv and what they tell us about the correctness of the system.
-Table 2 overviews the invariants we targeted in our study.
+Table 5.1 overviews the invariants we targeted in our study.

 Experimental setup.
-All inference experiments were run on an Intel machine with a 4 core i5 CPU and 8GB of memory, running Ubuntu 14.04.
+All inference experiments were run on an Intel machine with a 4 core i5 Central Processing Unit (CPU) and 8GB of memory, running Ubuntu 14.04.
 All applications were compiled using Go 1.6 for Linux/AMD64.
 Experiments were run on a single machine using a mixture of locally referenced ports, and iptable configurations to simulate a network.
 Runtime statistics were collected using runlim [47] for memory and timing information, and iptables for tracking bandwidth overhead.

-6.1 Analyzing the SWIM protocol in Serf
+5.3 Analyzing the SWIM protocol in Serf

-Serf [25] is a system for cluster membership, failure detection, and event propagation.
+Serf [26] is a system for cluster membership, failure detection, and event propagation.
 Serf has 6.3K LOC and is used by HashiCorp in several major products.
-Serf builds on a gossip protocol library based on SWIM [16].
+Serf